HolaSenorPython/Day-95-Space-Invaders/README.md

 ## Space Invaders!🕹️🎮

 This project is my remake of the arcade classic Space invaders, done entirely in Python with Turtle graphics.
+Shoot up aliens at 60 fps.
 I hope you can enjoy.
-I've beat it a few times myself already.
+I've beat it a few times myself already 😅

 ---

-## Notes/Comments from Creator 🤔, and Features 🤠
+## Notes and Features 🤠
 - Alien pellet code was originally exactly like player pellet code.
 Caused lots of problems down the line.
 ChatGPT mentored me to a fix 😭😭
 - Aliens are in triangle shape, so there is a slight quirk in which the spaceship pellet flies through the margins between the aliens
 - Game can only be exited by closing window